April 5, 2025

 While a sole proprietorship offers no legal separation between the business and the owner, meaning the owner is personally liable for all business debts and obligations, LLCs provide limited liability protection, separating the business entity from the personal assets of its owners.
 This means that the owner's personal assets are generally protected from any business debt and lawsuit.

-Also, sole proprietors report business income and expenses on their tax returns, while LLCs offer flexible taxation options and benefits.
+Also, sole proprietors report business income and expenses on their personal tax returns, while LLCs offer flexible taxation options and benefits.

 Do I need an LLC to sell on Amazon?